zrythm/zrythm/PACKAGING.md

 them separately and make Zrythm use them, you can pass the flags found in `meson_options.txt`.

+# Debug Symbols

+Please do not strip symbols to assist with meaningful stack traces which are sent with bug reports.

 # Docs

 See the `manpage` and `user_manual` meson options.